phpdevcommunity/essential-framework/framework-doc/commands.md

 With this configuration, your custom command `MyCommand` will be available for execution using the Symfony Console.

-By following these guidelines, you can create, manage, and execute commands in your Essential Framework application efficiently.
+By following these guidelines, you can create, manage, and execute commands in your Michel Framework application efficiently.
 Custom commands are a powerful tool for automating tasks and managing various aspects of your application's functionality.